C3Imaging/C3Imaging.github.io/README.md

-# C3Imaging
+# C3 Imaging Centre at College of Engineering & Informatics, National University of Ireland Galway, Ireland.

+### What is C3 Imaging?
 Cognitive, Connected & Computational Imaging Research

-### What is C3 Imaging?

 What do we mean by